jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### Still have some feedback or a feature request?
 Please contact us at [✉️ Email Support](mailto:support@vraasnekkeri.com?subject=FastingReporter%20Support%3A%20Feedback%7CFeature%7CIssue%3A&body=Please%20describe%20your%20feedback,%20feature%20request%20or%20issue%20below.%0A----------------------------------%0A%20).

 ###### &nbsp;
+###### &nbsp;

+## ❤️ Health App Help
+### 🔐 Health App Access
+#### 🗒️ Does FastingReporter have access to read Carbohydrates in the Health app?
+1. During your initial launch of FastingReporter, was the Health Access screen displayed?
+2. Did you allow FastingReporter to read Carbohydrates?
+3. If you did not allow FastingReporter to read Carbohydrates, you'll need to go to Settings / Health / Data Access & Devices / FastingReporter, and toggle on allow FastingReporter to read Carbohydrates.
+FastingReporter cannot report on your data entered in the Health app without this access.

+###### &nbsp;

+### 💌 Health App Usage
+#### 🗒️ How to enter carbs in the Health app.
+1. Launch the Health app.
+2. Tap on the Browse button.
+3. Tap on the Nutrition row.
+4. Tap on the Carbohydrates row.
+5. Tap on the Add Data button.
+6. Enter the number of carbs.
+7. Adjust the Date and Time, if necessary.
+8. Tap on the Add button.

+###### &nbsp;

+##### ⚠️ HINT: Use the Shortcuts app to automate.
+E.g. In the Shortcuts Gallery, in the Stay Healthy section, use the Log My Weight shortcut as a start.

+###### &nbsp;
+###### &nbsp;

 ## 📚 Help
 ### 🧭 Navigation